Sara-Jane Redmond

 Other roles

-In later years, Sarah-Jane has worked on several more sci-fi dramas and thrillers including Siren, Supernatural, The 100, The Chilling Adventures of Sabrina, Arrow, iZombie, V and a lead role in The Entrance.
+In later years, Sara-Jane has worked on several more sci-fi dramas and thrillers including Siren, Supernatural, The 100, The Chilling Adventures of Sabrina, Arrow, iZombie, V and a lead role in The Entrance.

-Sarah-Jane loves comedy, she completed two seasons in the lead role of Alienated, a quirky sci-fi comedy featuring some strong storylines and adult themes.
-Sarah-Jane also thoroughly enjoyed working on Tammy Tammy in the lead role of Tammy, a modern light-comedy update on Shakespeare’s classic The Taming of The Shrew.
+Sara-Jane loves comedy, she completed two seasons in the lead role of Alienated, a quirky sci-fi comedy featuring some strong storylines and adult themes.
+Sara-Jane also thoroughly enjoyed working on Tammy Tammy in the lead role of Tammy, a modern light-comedy update on Shakespeare's classic The Taming of The Shrew.

 Behind The Scenes

-Sarah-Jane got married in 2007 and later that year on October 5th, Sarah-Jane welcomed the safe arrival of her newborn son, Lucas Noon-Redmond, thereby securing her finest role yet as a proud mother.
+Sara-Jane got married in 2007 and later that year on October 5th, Sara-Jane welcomed the safe arrival of her newborn son, Lucas Noon-Redmond, thereby securing her finest role yet as a proud mother.

 More Recently...

-When considering Sarah-Jane Redmond, there is no doubt as to the talent and experience of this actor.
-It’s also impossible to forget the professional pride that Sarah-Jane injects into her work.
-Sarah-Jane is certainly a charming and intelligent actress, one who will continue to rise and enjoy new challenges.
+When considering Sara-Jane Redmond, there is no doubt as to the talent and experience of this actor.
+It’s also impossible to forget the professional pride that Sara-Jane injects into her work.
+Sara-Jane is certainly a charming and intelligent actress, one who will continue to rise and enjoy new challenges.

 Graham P. Smith